albertowd/live-telemetry/README.md

-# WheelTelemetry 1.1
+# Live Telemetry 1.1
-An Assetto Corsa app to view real time tyre and suspension telemetry
+An Assetto Corsa app to view real time telemetry

 ## App

-The app show on screen real time telemetry of each tyre and suspension individualy.
+The app show on screen real time telemetry of engine, each tyre and suspension individualy.
 The goal with this app is not to replace the Assetto Corsa built-in apps with theese informations, but to help developing better setups more efficiently.

 ![Screenshot](https://raw.githubusercontent.com/albertowd/WheelTelemetry/master/img/screenshot.png)

 ### Telemetry Info

+   - Engine Ideal RPM/Power
    - Brake temperature (ºC): some cars doesn't have this info yet.
    - Suspension height (mm)
    - Suspension travel (%): gets warning yellow above 80% and danger red above 90% of the maximum and minimum values